Manav12052005/CitiRes-Smart_Reporting_App/items/report.md

 1. Singleton Pattern
    * *Objective: Assures that a class is produced just once and offers a global point of access to that one instance.*
-   * *Code Locations: Class Authenticator: Throughout the app's lifetime, just one instance of Authenticator is produced thanks to the getInstance() method.
+   * Code Locations: Class Authenticator: Throughout the app's lifetime, just one instance of Authenticator is produced thanks to the getInstance() method.
-      Class DataHolder: Here, the same method is used to keep the AVL tree single-handed throughout the program.*
-   * *Reasons:When we desire a single source of truth for the authentication logic used throughout the application, such as with Authenticator, we use singletons to govern the creation of objects.
-It is employed in DataHolder to guarantee data consistency (the AVL tree) between various components.*
+   * *Reasons:When we desire a single source of truth for the authentication logic used throughout the application, such as with Authenticator, we use singletons to govern the creation of objects.*

+   * Code Locations: Class DataHolder: Here, the singleton design p is used to keep the AVL tree single-handed throughout the program.*
+   * Reasons: Here, Singleton design pattern ensures that the reports instances are loaded to the AVLTree to store only once.
+And throughtout, the

 2. Observer Pattern
     * *Objective: Enables an object (subject) to communicate any changes in state to its dependents (observers), usually in a decoupled fashion.*
-    * *Code Locations: MainActivity implements Observer: This pattern allows MainActivity to observe and respond to data changes or events, such as when a report is added or removed, or when sorting is updated.*
+    * *Code Locations: MainActivity implements Observer interface: This pattern allows MainActivity to observe and respond to data changes or events, such as when a report is added or removed, or when sorting is updated, from other activities.*
     * *Reasons:The observer design helps to maintain the user interface current with modifications to the data (e.g., when report data changes in MainActivity).*

 <hr>